brajeshwar/brajeshwar.github.io/_posts/2020/2020-05-25-parents-guide-to-tools-for-kids-online-classes.md

----
-layout: post
-title: A Non-Technical Parents’ Guide to Digital Tools for Kids Online Classes
+# A Non-Technical Parents’ Guide to Digital Tools for Kids Online Classes
----

 A new school season has started, and schools are moving online for the classes.
 There are lots of changes, and they are happening real fast, and all-at-once.
 Not all parents are ready to switch to a new lifestyle so fast, but we have to.